 All practising counsellors or psychotherapists are required to work to a recognised code of ethics.
 Transactional Analysis trainees are required to work to the United Kingdom Association for Transactional Analysis (UKATA) Code of Ethics and Professional Practice guidelines – copies of which are available on request.
 Elan Training and Development is an equal opportunities training institute and welcomes applications from all people.

-To become qualified a practitioner needs to have done:
+To become a UKCP registered Certified Transactional Analyst (psychotherapist) a student needs to have done: